12 FAM 000

 Document: Any recorded information regardless of its physical form or characteristics, including, without limitation, written or printed material; data processing cards and tapes; maps; charts; paintings; drawings; engravings; sketches; working notes and papers; reproductions of such things by any means or process; and sound, voice, or electronic recordings in any form.

-Domestic controlled access area: Spaces within domestic Department of State facilities designated by DS as meeting the standards for classified storage, discussion, and processing, and then designated for that use by the space owner.
+Domestic Controlled Access Area: Spaces within domestic Department of State facilities designated by DS as meeting the standards for classified storage, discussion, and processing, and then designated for that use by the space owner.
 Only employees with at least a Secret security clearance are authorized to work in these spaces.
 Visitors without a national security clearance must be escorted.

-Domestic strongroom: An area approved by the DS Office of Information Security's Program Applications division chief (DS/IS/APD) for open storage of collateral-level classified national security information.
+Domestic strongroom: An area approved by the DS Office of Information Security's Program Applications division chief (DS/SI/APD) for open storage of collateral-level classified national security information.
 Approval will be limited to cases where the volume or size of the classified information, or nature of the classified operation, precludes storage within the closed storage containers.

 Downgrading: The determination that particular classified information requires a lesser degree of protection than currently provided or no protection against unauthorized disclosure.
 Such determination shall be by specific action or automatically after lapse of the requisite period of time or the occurrence of a specified event.
 If such determination is by specific action, the material shall be marked with the new designation.